Danger Room: All-New X-Factor

 Danger reappears in the All-New X-Factor series.
-She appears as a prisoner of a member of the Thieves Guild, which Gambit is running, and when Gambit discovers this, Gambit orders her freed.
-After restoring her memory which was lost due to the imprisonment, Gambit invites her to join the new X-Factor team.
+She appears as a prisoner of a member of the Thieves Guild, which Gambit is running; when Gambit discovers this, he orders her to be freed.
+After restoring her memory, which was lost due to the imprisonment, Gambit invites Danger to join the new X-Factor team.

-X-Men: Blue

-Danger appears in the form of the Blackbird jet plane and is used as the main transport for the original time-displaced X-Men.

-During the Secret Empire storyline, Danger takes Jean Grey and Jimmy Hudson to a prison stronghold to rescue their captured teammates.
-During the ensuing battle, she reveals her true form and projects holograms of the adult X-Men to keep the guards occupied.

 Krakoa

-When Krakoa became a sovereign nation for mutants, Madison Jeffries tried to bring Danger with him but the island rejected the home he tried to build for her.
-Madison was subsequently put into the Pit of Exile for breaking Krakoa's third law and Danger was forced to leave the island.
-Abandoned and alone, Danger joined and began working with the CIA's Dolores Ramirez and potentially the anti-mutant organization Orchis and is revealed to be behind the "X-Robots".
-It was later revealed by Third Eye's report that Danger is not a villain, but just a non-mutant being who has been abused and rejected by Krakoan society and abandoned by those meant to protect her.
+When Krakoa becomes a sovereign nation for mutants, Madison Jeffries attempts to bring Danger with him.
+However, the island rejects the home he had build for her.
+Jeffries is put into the Pit of Exile for breaking Krakoa's laws, while Danger is forced to leave Krakoa.

 Powers and abilities

-As Danger gained self-awareness and adopted a more humanoid appearance, she has shown enhanced strength and durability, the abilities to create hard-light holographic projections that can affect entire areas, emit modulated energy waves for blasts, binding and protection, flight capability, mechanical regeneration & shapeshifting; with which to alternate her physical form as well as rebuild herself after her body is destroyed (at one point even rebuilding herself with butterfly-like wings which are soon destroyed by Beast), control and assimilate machinery and cybernetic components into herself via thought.
+As she gained self-awareness and adopted a more humanoid appearance, Danger has shown enhanced strength and durability, the abilities to create hard-light holographic projections that can affect entire areas, emit modulated energy waves for blasts, binding and protection, flight capability, mechanical regeneration and shapeshifting; with which to alternate her physical form as well as rebuild herself after her body is destroyed, control and assimilate machinery and cybernetic components into herself via thought.
 She is able to bring other machines into self-awareness and upload her consciousness into foreign digitized or mechanical systems to build, operate or otherwise commandeer new bodies.
-Danger also possesses more detailed knowledge of the X-Men and their combat skills than any other source, having trained against them as the Danger Room for generations.